Maya civilization: King and court

 Maya political administration, based around the royal court, was not bureaucratic in nature.
-Government was hierarchical, and official posts were sponsored by higher-ranking members of the aristocracy; officials tended to be promoted to higher levels of office during the course of their lives.
+Government was hierarchical, and official posts were sponsored by higher-ranking members of the aristocracy; officials tended to be promoted to higher levels of office over their lives.
 Officials are referred to as being "owned" by their sponsor, and this relationship continued even after the death of the sponsor.
 The Maya royal court was a vibrant and dynamic political institution.
 There was no universal structure for the Maya royal court, instead each polity formed a royal court that was suited to its own individual context.
 A number of royal and noble titles have been identified by epigraphers translating Classic Maya inscriptions.
 Ajaw is usually translated as "lord" or "king".
 In the Early Classic, an ajaw was the ruler of a city.
 Later, with increasing social complexity, the ajaw was a member of the ruling class and a major city could have more than one, each ruling over different districts.
 Paramount rulers distinguished themselves from the extended nobility by prefixing the word kʼuhul to their ajaw title.
 A kʼuhul ajaw was "divine lord", originally confined to the kings of the most prestigious and ancient royal lines.
 Kalomte was a royal title, whose exact meaning is not yet deciphered, but it was held only by the most powerful kings of the strongest dynasties.
-It indicated an overlord, or high king, and the title was only in use during the Classic period.
+It indicated an overlord, or high king, and was only in use during the Classic period.
 By the Late Classic, the absolute power of the kʼuhul ajaw had weakened, and the political system had diversified to include a wider aristocracy, that by this time may well have expanded disproportionately.